 What is Addiction?

 We all have bad habits that we wish to change and, many times, we are successful in breaking them.
-A bad habit can become an addiction when it feels very difficult to stop repeating it, even if it inevitably hurts us and others.
+A bad habit can spiral into a cycle of addiction when it feels very difficult to stop repeating it, even if it inevitably hurts us and others.

 Addiction is often a coping mechanism that is serving us in some way, and therefore, can be very difficult to break physically and emotionally.
 Addiction can also cause withdrawal symptoms that are often much more painful than the consequences of the addictive behavior.
 Our brain circuits can also be altered in such a way that we cannot regulate our impulses to discontinue the addiction.

 Addiction itself is not a disease because it is a normal response to unbearable circumstances.
-Ultimately, the addiction cycle continues because our whole body – and namely our nervous system – is altered due to the addiction.
+Ultimately, the cycle of addiction continues because our whole body – and namely our nervous system – is altered due to the addiction.

 So, how can we naturally heal ourselves to stop this cycle of addiction?
 Foremost, we have to go deeper to understand what has caused us to be addicted in the first place and work from there to heal our body, mind, and spirit.
 Read on, as I will highlight some of the most effective holistic and natural ways to break from the cycle of addiction.